The Review of Health System of the Kingdom of Denmark and United Kingdom

 It is not a good decision that many development strategies do not experience their application.
 It is therefore expected that the European Union (EU) expert group, which is in charge of assessing the functioning, first of all the primary health care system, will give its full contribution to the change of situation in this direction.
 It is currently working on identification of tools and methodology for evaluating of the achieved results, so the final report is expected by the end of 2018.
 The first information tells us that health expenditures in almost all European Union Member States are growing rapidly, that they are very high and their growth is not particularly important, whether the financial resources for their servicing are being secured from bills, tax collection and other fiscal (UK, Finland, Italy, Ireland) or from paying contributions to health insurance funds (Germany, France and the Benelux countries).

-Avoiding medical education in Member States is not a problem of a recent date, but its still a problem.
+Avoiding medical education in Member States is not a problem of a recent date, but it’s still a problem.
 Member States that are aware of the gravity of issue which are able to apply the import strategy of already made medical experts, do not hesitate to do so, while not paying attention to the harm they inflict on others.
 On the other hand, the practice is that underdeveloped countries enroll excess medical students almost to the level of hyperproduction and many of them will go on destinations where they can realize their dreams.

 Their mobility will be directed on places where more money is being offered along with a greater possibility of material, career and professional advancement.
 Finally, over time it has been understood that the impact of European policy on determining health in Europe for a long time was insufficient.
 The main reason was latent belief that all actions that go in that direction have no synchronous effect with practice and therefore the desired results are missing.